jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 - [ ] Continuity Camera does not work wirelessly, only works with USB connection.

 <sup>_macOS no longer natively supports any wireless cards at all.
 Perhaps future drivers will solve issue?_</sup>

-- [ ] Using wifi and bluetooth simultaneously can be buggy with current drivers.

-<sup>_Especially if you turn on/off bluetooth or wifi, so I just leave them on.
-Perhaps future drivers will solve issue?_</sup>

 - [ ] I211-AT top ethernet port is not working after Monterey update.
 It shows up in Network settings, but can't connect to anything.